Rakeshpavan333/manifold-approx/README.md

 ## Overview

-Efficiently store and manipulate large volumetric datasets.
+Efficiently store and manipulate large volume datasets.
 Perform algebraic computations to identify geometric structures and smooth manifolds - like computing Lie derivatives, estimating brackets, finding isomorphisms, and other closely related utilities.

 ## Table of Contents